microsoft/nlp-recipes/utils_nlp/README.md

 For more information about the individual submodules, find links below:

-- [AzureML](./azureml/README.md) - Contains AzureML specific utilities
+- [Azure Machine Learning](./azureml/README.md) - Contains Azure Machine Learning specific utilities
-- [Common](./common/README.md) - Contains common helper utilities
+- [Common](./common/README.md) - Contains common helper utilities such as
+        - `Timer`: A timer object that helps with timing execution runs.
+        - `get_device` and `move_to_device`: Pytorch specific utilities that help determine the compute device and handle moving of models across various types of compute respectively.
 - [Dataset](./dataset/README.md) - Contains dataset definition and sources
 - [Evaluation (Eval)](./eval/README.md) - Contains metric and accuracy evaluation utilities
 - [Models](./models/README.md) - Contains implementation of algorithms used